ibm-cloud-docs/account/ts-create-org.md

 To create a new org, upgrade to a billable account.
 In the {{site.data.keyword.Bluemix}} console, go to **Manage** > **Billing and usage**, and select **Payments**.
 {: tsResolve}

+For more information, see [Creating orgs and spaces](/docs/account?topic=account-orgsspacesusers&interface=ui).